Lion H1 Trading Update

-As a result Lion group operating earnings increased 1.9 percent to $420 million, supported by a favourable New Zealand exchange rate1.
+As a result Lion group operating earnings increased 1.9 percent to $420 million, supported by a favourable New Zealand exchange rate ((Excluding one-time items)).

 Lion CEO Stuart Irvine said: “Like all FMCG businesses Lion is navigating a highly competitive market against a backdrop of subdued consumer confidence and rising input costs.
 In this environment we are firmly focused on high value category and brand growth, while reviewing operational efficiency across the business.